 - a.
 Election Announcement.
-The Elections Director must send one campus-wide email notifying all students of the Election and their eligibility to run, including at minimum the dates and hours of the election and the address of the candidate information website.
-This email must also separately notify students of their eligibility to run in the election for membership on the DPSS Oversight Committee. - b.
+The Elections Director must send two campus-wide emails at least 30 days before the start of voting at least one week apart notifying all students of the Election and their eligibility to run, including at minimum the dates and hours of the election and the address of the candidate information website.
+This email must also notify students of the obligations of the positions being elected, and of students' eligibility to run in the election for membership on the UMPD Oversight Committee. - b.
 Voting Announcement.
-The Elections Director must send one campus-wide email within 24 hours of the start of voting informing students of their eligibility to vote and including at minimum the dates and hours of the election and the address of the voting website. - v.
+The Elections Director must send one campus-wide email a week prior to the start of voting and one campus-wide email within 24 hours of the start of voting informing students of their eligibility to vote and including at minimum the dates and hours of the election and the address of the voting website. - v.
 Websites.
 The Elections Director is responsible for ensuring the correct operation of the candidate information and voting websites. - a.
 Information for Candidates.
 The Elections Director must ensure that information for prospective candidates is publicly available through the CSG website, including at minimum the contents of this Elections Code. - b.
 Voting.
 Voting will take place through a voting website accessible through the CSG website. - i.
 Site.
 The voting website is hosted at vote.umich.edu. - ii.
 Ballot Order.
 The Elections Director must ensure that candidate names appear on the ballot in a random order. - iii.
 Platforms.
-The voting website allows each candidate to upload a platform, as a text statement, that will appear on the ballot.
-The Elections Director must ensure that only the names of registered parties appear in platforms, and that they only appear in a candidate's platform if a party application listing the candidate as a member was properly submitted. - iv.
+The voting website allows each candidate to upload a platform, as a text statement, that will appear on the ballot. - iv.
 Ballot Listing.
-Each candidate will be listed with their approved name(s) and, if applicable, their platform.
-If a candidate is affiliated with a party, this may be indicated in their platform; however, their party name shall not be listed alongside their name on the ballot.
+Each candidate will be listed with their approved name(s) and, if applicable, their platform. - v.

-v.
 Write-in Voting.
 The ballot will permit voters to make write-in selections for any or all of their votes in each election.